SolomonNova/leetcode/README.md

-leetcode solutions in c .
+leetcode solutions in c and cpp .
 They are not optimized.